terotests/jeejee/README.md

-# jeejs - the little UI library that could
+# jeejs - a little UI library that could

 NOTE: This is just early release of this version, bugs may appear.